 Ease of Cleaning

-Round after round of cooking and searing were followed by rounds of hand-washing and scrubbing.
+Round after round of cooking and searing was followed by rounds of hand-washing and scrubbing.
 For some rounds, we washed immediately after cooking, while others, we let the pans sit for over an hour before cleaning up.
 We followed maintenance guidelines for each pan, which meant no soap for the cast irons (except for Le Creuset).
 We only used dish soap, a soft cloth-covered sponge, and a hard bristle brush during the hand-washes.
-Nonstick pans (except for the Calphalon) also took a spin in the dishwasher.
+Nonstick pans also took a spin in the dishwasher.

 As expected, pans with nonstick coatings such as the Jean Patrique Whatever Pan and the GreenPan were far easier to clean than the cast irons.
 Grease and fat came off these pans rather effortlessly, often with just a blast of hot water from the faucet.
 The Le Creuset lived up to its easier cleaning claim.
 The enamel coating was stickier than the nonsticks, but we found the grease to scrub off much easier than all the other stubborn cast iron pans.
-In fact, the Vremi, Nutrichef, and Lodge cast irons with their deep ridges and aversion to soap were quite tedious to clean if not taken care of shortly after cooking.
+In fact, the Nutrichef and Lodge cast irons, with their deep ridges and aversion to soap, were quite tedious to clean if not taken care of shortly after cooking.

 A nice grill pan can elevate your cooking and eating experience, and we want you to find that one that suits your culinary needs best.
 We found that each pan tested was capable of producing a nice sear on a variety of foods, and with proper care, were relatively easy to clean and maintain.
 The right model for your kitchen depends on what you like to cook and how much time you want to spend maintaining your pan's surface, but any of the options we tested are capable of producing great meals.